Aaron Rai

 Aaron Rai (born 3 March 1995) is an English professional golfer who plays on the PGA Tour and the European Tour.
-He has won twice on the European Tour; the 2018 Honma Hong Kong Open and the 2020 Aberdeen Standard Investments Scottish Open.
+He has won three times on the European Tour; the 2018 Honma Hong Kong Open and the 2020 Aberdeen Standard Investments Scottish Open, and once on the PGA Tour at the 2024 Wyndham Championship.
 He is one of the few professional golfers to wear two gloves.

 Professional career

 Rai turned professional in 2012.
 In 2014 and 2015 he played on the PGA EuroPro Tour.
 He won the 2015 Glenfarclas Open after a playoff, finished 5th in the Order of Merit and was promoted to the Challenge Tour for 2016.

 Rai was 18th in the 2016 Challenge Tour Order of Merit and just missed out on a European Tour place.
 His best finish was joint runner-up in the Le Vaudreuil Golf Challenge, a stroke behind the winner, Alexander Björk.

-2017 was a successful season with Rai, with three wins on the Challenge Tour.
+2017 was a successful season for Rai, with three wins on the Challenge Tour.
 In March he won the Barclays Kenya Open by 3 strokes.
 His Kenya-born mother embraced him on the final green, seconds after his final stroke: Rai said that it was her first visit to Kenya since she left in 1970.
 He had his second win in May, the Andalucía Costa del Sol Match Play 9, beating Irishman Gavin Moynihan 2&1 in the 9-hole final.
 His third success came in July in the Le Vaudreuil Golf Challenge where he won by 5 strokes.
 The third win gave him an immediate entry to the European Tour.
 In May, at Walton Heath, he led international section qualifying for the U.S. Open but failed to make the cut in his first major.

 In his first season on the European Tour Rai had four top-10 finishes and ended the 2018 season 58th in the Order of Merit.
 His highest finish was tied for 5th place in the BMW International Open and he was 8th in the Nedbank Golf Challenge in November.

 Rai won the 2018 Honma Hong Kong Open, the first event of the 2019 European Tour season.
 He led by 6 strokes after three rounds but was pushed hard by Matt Fitzpatrick, who finished with a final round 64.
 Rai's lead had been reduced to one shot after 16 holes but Fitzpatrick bogeyed the 17th and, despite a bogey at the last hole, Rai won by one.